 Chatzidakis and Ramsey apply \cref{efreefini} and the isogeny to move the measure $\mu_{H}$ they defined on $H$ into $G$ and prove the following:

-\begin{theorem} Let $k$ be an $e$-free PAC field, and let $G$ be a group definable in $k$.
+\begin{theorem} Let $k$ be a perfect $e$-free PAC field, and let $G$ be a group definable in $k$.
 Then $G$ is definably amenable. \end{theorem}

-The remaining of this subsection is dedicated to showing that the measure $\mu_{V}$ is definable over models.
+The remainder of this subsection is dedicated to showing that the measure $\mu_{V}$ is definable over models.
 For this we begin by a quick proof to get a good understanding of this measure.